RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Result

-We present the effectiveness of RCAgent on the offline dataset in TABLE~\ref{tab:root_cause_main}, \ref{tab:solution_main}, and~\ref{tab:evidence_main}.
+We present the effectiveness of RCAgent on the offline dataset in Table~\ref{tab:root_cause_main}, \ref{tab:solution_main}, and~\ref{tab:evidence_main}.
 RCAgent outperforms the original ReAct in all aspects of comprehensive RCA encompassing root cause, solution, and evidence prediction.
-The performance superiority is evident and consistent across all LLM evaluation metrics, including a $72.67\%$ and $69.25\%$ Win Rate against ReAct in the root cause and solution prediction subtasks, respectively.
-Moreover, when it comes to semantic metrics, RCAgent generally leads by a significant margin.
-Especially in the task of predicting evidence supporting the RCA, RCAgent achieves a remarkable $+16.28$ METEOR score over ReAct, highlighting its ability of data collection and evidence synthesis.
+The performance superiority is evident and consistent across all metrics, including $+8.71$ and $+6.52$ METEOR against ReAct in the root cause and solution prediction subtasks.

-Employing TSC aggregation using LLM summarization, the overall performance of RCAgent gains further enhancements, especially on solution prediction witnessing gains of $+3.51$ METEOR, $+4.50$ BLEURT, $+7.18$ NUBIA and $+2.08\%$ Win Rate.
-This boost can be explained by the broader diversity of solution sampling compared to other subtasks.
-Note that there is a slight dip in BERTScore after LLM aggregation, which might be influenced by LLM's paraphrasing tendencies affecting token-level pairing.
+Employing TSC aggregation using LLM summarization, the overall performance of RCAgent gains further enhancements, especially on solution prediction, witnessing gains of $+3.51$ METEOR, $+4.50$ BLEURT, and $+2.28\%$ G-Helpfulness.
+This boost can be explained by the broader diversity of solution sampling.